abdulahmad/EA-NHL-Tools/TIL-To-BMP/README.md

 BYTES 180-1CF contain some sort of mapping for crests.
 I think Crests are supposed to use this area, and then this area gets mapped.

+Question is-- what about rink palette after 128, how does it get mapped? does it just know?

 so homepals Team Logo + Crest Area -> maps